Ecksmas/imgui-image-cache/README.md

 # ImGui Image Cache

-A modular font manager for Dear ImGui, which was created for the need to be able to load different font across several files and organise and centralise font creation.
+A image cache system used with Dear ImGui, which was created for the need to be able to reuse already loaded images and manage memory of them.

 ## Overview